nodejs/node-core-utils/docs/git-node.md

 # If you have not configured it before
 $ ncu-config set upstream <name-of-remote-to-nodejs/node>
-$ ncu-config set branch master   # Assuming you are landing commits on master
+$ ncu-config set branch main   # Assuming you are landing commits on main

-$ git checkout master
+$ git checkout main
 $ git node land --abort          # Abort a landing session, just in case
 $ git node land $PRID            # Start a new landing session
 $ git node land $URL             # Start a new landing session using the PR URL